kuanyui/moe-theme.el/README.md

     TERM=xterm-256color

-- If you're using `tmux` and it cannot display in 256-color correctly, add this to `~/.tmux.conf`, too:
+- If you're using `tmux` and it cannot display 256-colors correctly, add this to `~/.tmux.conf`, too:

     set -g default-terminal "screen-256color"

 ### Paren
-If you use Emacs build-in `show-paren-mode`, I recommend set the value of `show-paren-style` to `expression` for optimized visual experience:
+If you use Emacs build-in `show-paren-mode`, I recommend setting the value of `show-paren-style` to `expression` for optimized visual experience:

 ```lisp
     (show-paren-mode t)
     (setq show-paren-style 'expression)
 ```

-### Not supported the mode(s) you're using?
+### No support for the mode(s) you're using?
-Can't bear a mode with an ugly looking? `moe-theme` doesn't support the mode you like?
-It's welcome to report wishlist or issue on github, I'll try to add related settings as soon as possible.
-Or of course, you can push request, too.
+Can't bear a mode's ugly look because there's no `moe-theme` support?
+You're welcomed to open an issue on github and I'll try to add related settings as soon as possible.
+Or of course, you can add that functionality and send a pull request, too.
 We need your feedback!

 ## Known Issues
-* If you add `(moe-dark)` or `(moe-light)` to your init file, the color of `buffer-id` would be incorrect after startuping CLI Emacs(but if you `M-x moe-dark/light` again, it would be corrected immediately).
+* If you add `(moe-dark)` or `(moe-light)` to your init file, the color of `buffer-id` would be incorrect after starting the CLI Emacs (but if you `M-x moe-dark/light` `RET` again, it would be corrected immediately).
 I don't know why, but this issue doesn't occur in GUI version Emacs.
 (Tested on GNU Emacs 24.3.90.1 2014-04-11)
-* When using `moe-light` and typing characters under terminal emulator (e.g. Konsole) with IM (e.g. fcitx), the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns normal).
+* When using `moe-light` and typing characters under terminal emulator (e.g. Konsole) with IM (e.g. fcitx), the string embedded in Emacs may be very insignificant (But as you output the word from IM, it turns to normal).

 ## Todo
 * Minor mode for `moe-theme-switcher`.